View MapView Map

 12Stroll on Ballybunion Beaches

 Whatever the weather, Kerry’s beaches have some of the most postcard-worthy panoramas in the country and the sandy stretches that surround the seaside town of Ballybunion in North Kerry are no different.
-Separated by steep cliffs, Men’s Beach and Ladies’ Beach have names harking back to the days of separate bathing and are ideal for beautiful walks with dizzying views over Loop Head.
+Separated by steep cliffs, Men’s Beach and Ladies’ Beach have names harking back to the days of separate bathing and are ideal for beautiful walks with views over Loop Head.

 Calm waters and grass covered cliffs at Ballybunion in Co.
 Kerry.